‘Teen Mom’ Star Javi Marroquin Lashes Out On Twitter: ‘The Gloves Are Off Now’

 According to a new tweet, Javi Marroquin is now revealing that he’s tired of being the nice guy and he’s ready to be himself, even if it means showing off his frustrating sides.
 On Teen Mom 2, he has been very respectful and nice to his estranged wife who apparently wants nothing to do with him.
 And now, he may be tired of how he’s being treated.

-“No more mr nice guy,” Javi Marroquin tweeted over the weekends, adding in a separate tweet, “The gloves are off now.”
+“No more mr nice guy,” Javi Marroquin tweeted over the weekend, adding in a separate tweet, “The gloves are off now.”

 Me & Linc got asked to be apart of something amazing.
 Can’t wait to show y’all.
 Had a lot of fun.
 Thx Sophia making sure I was camera ready☺ pic.twitter.com/yFHpNPuLLW